Stanislav Messing: Petrograd

 In November 1921, Felix Dzerzhinsky, who directed the Red Terror during post-revolution Russia, appointed Messing as chairman of the Petrograd Cheka.
 He held this rank from November 3, 1921, to February 6, 1922.
 Petrograd was a capital of Russia until 1922; in 1922, Moscow became the capital again.

 Moscow

-In 1929, implicated in Bukharin-Kamenev affair and the poor health conditions of Mezhinsky, Trilisser lost out against Messing and Messing was appointed as second deputy chairman of OGPU.
+In 1929, implicated in Bukharin-Kamenev affair and the poor health conditions of Mezhinsky, Mikhail Trilisser lost out against Messing and Messing was appointed as second deputy chairman of OGPU.